baijian/baijian.github.io/_posts/2014-03-29-php-project-with-composer.markdown

 Then execute `composer install --prefer-dist`, it will install the dependences in the folder of `vendor`, and then create a file `composer.lock` for you.`vendor` should be ignored.
-Then you created `src` folder and then write your code file in your `src` folder.
+Then you created `src` folder and then write your code file in your `src` folder.At last in the root directory of you project, you create a `index.php` file and require the `vendor/autoload.php` file, then you can use the code in `src` folder to test your php library.

 ### Composer usage in detail